 The Burn Pad site at the Naval Weapons Station in Yorktown is a nine-acre area that was formerly home to a circular array of steel burning pads used to dispose of waste explosives and solvents generated during loading operations.
 Contamination of groundwater is most often a result of chemical spills from these waste processing and burning operations on the ground surface.
 This area was in use as a training ground, from the early 1940s until 1995.

-What toxic agents are present on Naval Weapons Station Yorktown?
+What toxic agents are present at Naval Weapons Station Yorktown?

 PFOA (perfluorooctanoic acid) and PFOS (perfluorooctanesulfonic acid) are found at high levels in a firefighting foam called aqueous film-forming foam (AFFF) used by the military for training exercises and to extinguish liquid and gas fires, which has seeped into the local aquifer.
 The use of firefighting foam containing these hazardous chemical compounds may have severe health implications for military personnel and their families who worked and lived on a contaminated military installation.